Registration Rules and Rights of Local Observer Organizations

 The relevant election commission secretary shall, no later than two days after the list of observers is submitted, register observers nominated under this Law and shall issue an observer’s certificate to the observer organization.
 An observer’s certificate shall at the same time serve as a badge to be worn by the observer.

-Also, according to the paragraph 71 of article 40 of organic law of Georgia “Election Code of Georgia”, if a person authorized to be the head/representative of a registered local observer organization is registered as an electoral subject and/or a representative of an electoral subject, the local observer organization shall, not later than 5 calendar days after the registration, submit to a respective election commission a document to prove that the powers of the person authorized to be the head/representative of the local observer organization, who has been registered as the electoral subject/representative of the subject, has been or will be terminated.
+Also, according to the paragraph 71 of article 40 of Organic Law of Georgia “Election Code of Georgia”, if a person authorized to be the head/representative of a registered local observer organization is registered as an electoral subject and/or a representative of an electoral subject, the local observer organization shall, not later than 5 calendar days after the registration of the person, submit to a respective election commission a document to prove that the powers of the person authorized to be the head/representative of the local observer organization, who has been registered as the electoral subject/representative of the subject, has been or will be terminated.
 Failure to submit such a document shall be the grounds for cancelling the registration of the organization.

 - An official holding state-political positions according to law of Georgia on “public service”;